 Is it better to hold on to your Bitcoin?

-Bitcoin is a volatile commodity and it’s impossible to predict the market.
+Bitcoin is a volatile commodity — one of the reasons why so many have been buying Bitcoin as an investment — and it’s impossible to predict the market.
 Whether to hold or spend your Bitcoin will depend entirely on your individual investing strategy.

 Both the Australian housing market and Bitcoin see ups and downs, but property has never been as volatile as Bitcoin.
 Whatever happens to house prices, if you own a house you’ll always have something to show for it.
 The question is, are you happy to withstand Bitcoin’s (potentially very low) lows as well as the meteoric highs, or would you like to unload your Bitcoin investment into property?